Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 Every day, millions of professionals use AI meeting assistants to transcribe and summarise their conversations.
 Fireflies, Otter.ai, Zoom AI, Notion AI, Grain, Krisp, and more.
 They're all powerful tools.
 But there's one critical difference most users don't know about: where their data actually goes.

-The answer, in most cases, is across the Atlantic — to servers you don't control, under privacy policies written to maximise the provider's flexibility.
+The answer, in most cases, is across the Atlantic.
+To servers you don't control, under privacy policies written to maximise the provider's flexibility.
 For privacy-conscious professionals in Europe, that's not a minor footnote.
 It's the whole story.

 The Privacy Problem with Cloud Meeting AI